Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 Choosing the right fish oil for your pet is key.
 You can find liquids, softgels, and chews.
 Liquids mix well with wet food, while capsules can be given with or without food.

 Dosing is important and should follow the package instructions.
 Your vet will help adjust the dose based on your pet's health and size.
-A salmon oil supplement can fit into most pet routines, but the right dose is up to your vet.
+A fish oil supplement can fit into most pet routines, but the right dose is up to your vet.

 - Start low and build up over several days to help reduce stomach upset.